Does anyone read the fine print of an insurance policy? Not many!

 Certain electronics or high-value items may need additional endorsements or add-ons for property damage.

-There are two types of personal property insurance policies: actual cash value and replacement cost.
+Two types of personal property insurance policies exist: actual cash value and replacement cost.
 The type you have determines how much the policy covers.

 An actual cash value policy gives you the current value of your items at the time of the loss, taking depreciation into account.

-Replacement cost value policies give more repayment; they pay out the cost to replace your items with ones of like kind and quality, within your policy limits.
+Replacement cost value policies give more repayment; they pay out the cost of replacing your items with kind and quality items within your policy limits.

 Loss of Use Coverage

-A home may be un-inhabitable due to the destruction of your house.
-If this happens, you may rack up additional living expenses for an alternative living situation.
+A home may be uninhabitable due to the destruction of your house.
+If this happens, you may add additional living expenses for an alternative living situation.
 That’s where the loss of use provisions come into play.

 Loss of use coverage helps pay for your living expenses if you are unable to safely stay in your home after experiencing a loss covered by your homeowners insurance policy.
 It helps cover the cost while your home is repaired or rebuilt.

-However, every policy is different, so be sure to check with yours to see what your loss of use policy includes.
+However, every policy differs, so check yours to see what your loss of use policy includes.

 Personal Liability Coverage

-Personal liability coverage is an important part of your homeowners insurance policy that protects you if an accident occurs in your house that results in bodily injury to a guest.
+Personal liability coverage is an essential part of your homeowners insurance policy that protects you if a house accident results in bodily injury to a guest.

 You may think you’d never be sued for an accident in your home, but this coverage is an important component to help pay for the expensive legal consequences of an accident.

-If someone is injured you could be responsible for their medical expenses if legally liable for the accident.
+If someone is injured, you could be responsible for their medical expenses if you are legally liable for the accident.

 Your personal liability insurance coverage helps cover those medical bills.
 Your personal liability coverage may also cover dog bites on your property.